 Just remember that no matter which platform you decide to embrace, it’s important that you follow the rules of said platform or community.
-When it comes to Reddit, the wikis aren’t easy to find on the newly redesigned site, so just add “wiki” to the end of the address or use the classic old.reddit.com to find it.
+When it comes to Reddit, the wikis aren’t always easy to find on the newly redesigned site, so just add “wiki” to the end of the address or use the classic old.reddit.com to find it.

 It also helps to look at how others are using the platform and take notes for yourself.
 Consider this your “field research”.